 Wanna Date Update | Shark Tank Season 11

-Melissa Barrow pitched her date-based, flavored spreads during Shark Tank Season 11.
-Wanna Date products are Melissa’s alternative to nut butters, and what better way to spice up the market than with dates?
+Melissa Barrow pitched her date-based flavored spreads during Shark Tank Season 11.
+Wanna Date products are Melissa’s alternative to nut butter, and what better way to spice up the market than with dates?
 They’re naturally sweet, and she just couldn’t get enough of them.
 What will the sharks think?
 Find out in our Wanna Date update.

 If you’re short on time, here’s a quick overview of what happened to Wanna Date after Shark Tank!